ProjectLibertyLabs/graph-sdk/bridge/node/README.md

 const connections: DsnpGraphEdge[] = graph.getConnectionsForUserGraph(dsnpUserId, schemaId, includePending);

-// Free the graph state
+// It is important to free the graph state from memory graph.freeGraphState();
-graph.freeGraphState();

 ```